Lorne Michaels: Personal life

-Michaels has three children and has been married three times.
+Michaels has three children, Henry, Eddie, and Sophie and has been married three times.
 During the early 1960s, he began a relationship with Rosie Shuster, daughter of his comedy mentor Frank Shuster of the Wayne and Shuster comedy team, who later worked with him on Saturday Night Live as a writer.
-Michaels and Shuster were married in 1971 and divorced in 1980.
-He married model Susan Forristal in 1981, which ended in divorce in 1987.
+Michaels and Shuster were married in 1967 and divorced in 1980.
+He married model Susan Forristal in 1981, a marriage that ended in divorce in 1987.
 Michaels is married to Alice Barry, his former assistant.
 The pair wed in 1991.

-Michaels became a US citizen in 1987 and was inducted into the Order of Canada in 2002.
+Michaels became an American citizen in 1987 and was inducted into the Order of Canada in 2002.

+In January 2025, Michaels donated archival materials from throughout his career to the Harry Ransom Center at the University of Texas at Austin.
+The Lorne Michaels Collection is scheduled to become available for research in January 2026.